ChrisPenner/ChrisPenner.github.io/site/posts/interview.md

 ## Summary

-That's all I've got for you today, nothing to revolutionary I'm sure, but hopefully you had a bit of fun, or maybe learned a thing or two about what code looks like in Haskell compared to your favourite language 😄
+That's all I've got for you today, nothing too revolutionary I'm sure, but hopefully you had a bit of fun, or maybe learned a thing or two about what code looks like in Haskell compared to your favourite language 😄